-(C) Annually review the budget and all activities of VITL and approve the budget, consistent with available funds, and the core activities associated with public funding, which shall include establishing the interconnectivity of electronic medical records held by health care professionals and the storage, management, and exchange of data received from such health care professionals, for the purpose of improving the quality of and efficiently providing health care to Vermonters.
-This review shall take into account VITL's responsibilities pursuant to section 9352 of this title and the availability of funds needed to support those responsibilities.
+(C) Annually review and approve the budget, consistent with available funds, of the Vermont Information Technology Leaders, Inc. (VITL).
+This review shall take into account VITL’s responsibilities pursuant to section 9352 of this title and the availability of funds needed to support those responsibilities.

 (3) Review and approve the Health Care Workforce Development Strategic Plan created in chapter 222 of this title.

 (4) Publish on its website the Health Resource Allocation Plan identifying Vermont’s critical health needs, goods, services, and resources in accordance with section 9405 of this title.

 (5) Set rates for health care professionals pursuant to section 9376 of this title, to be implemented over time, and make adjustments to the rules on reimbursement methodologies as needed.

 (6) Approve, modify, or disapprove requests for health insurance rates pursuant to 8 V.S.A. § 4062, taking into consideration the requirements in the underlying statutes, changes in health care delivery, changes in payment methods and amounts, protecting insurer solvency, and other issues at the discretion of the Board.

 (7) Review and establish hospital budgets pursuant to chapter 221, subchapter 7 of this title.